-It is important to ensure you have enough overlap in the driveline sleeving.
+It is important to minimize the angle that the drive lines are operating at.
+The shallower the angle, the longer the lifespan of the driveshaft.
+Ensure you have enough overlap in the driveline sleeving.

 If necessary, loosen the two U-bolts, and move the entire unit up or down.